 Professor La Forest is a recipient of the Dalhousie Law Alumni Association and Law Student’s Society Teaching Excellence Award and teaches in the areas of property law, international law and international human rights law, comparative law, commercial law, conflict of laws, and feminist jurisprudence.
 She has acted as a graduate supervisor primarily in the areas of human rights, health law, and international law.
 She has written in many different areas including property, extradition law, international law, and labour and employment law.

 Professor La Forest is a member of the bars of New Brunswick, Nova Scotia and Ontario and has extensive experience as an arbitrator and adjudicator; she has also acted as a consultant and expert witness on matters relating to human rights, employment, property, and extradition law.
-She has been a member of the Nova Scotia Human Rights Tribunal, a member of the Council of the Social Sciences and Humanities Research Council and Chair of its Fellowships Committee, a member of the Board of Governors of the National Judicial Institute chaired by the Chief Justice of Canada, a member of the Patented Medicines Pricing Review Board, and a member of the New Brunswick Securities Commission.
-She is currently a member of the Canadian Investor Protection Fund and Chair of its Governance, Nominating, and Human Resources Committee.
+She has been a member of the Nova Scotia Human Rights Tribunal, a member of the Council of the Social Sciences and Humanities Research Council and Chair of its Fellowships Committee, a member of the Board of Governors of the National Judicial Institute chaired by the Chief Justice of Canada, a member of the Patented Medicines Pricing Review Board, a member of the New Brunswick Securities Commission and its Lead Director, and a member of the Canadian Investor Protection Fund and Chair of its Governance, Nominating, and Human Resources Committee.
 She is a Fellow of the Cambridge Commonwealth Society and was named a Queen’s Counsel for the Province of New Brunswick in 2018.

 “Canada and International Human Rights Law at 150: A Journey in Three Parts” (2018) 69 University of New Brunswick Law Journal 233–250.